-In his supporting financial affidavit, Plaintiff indicates he is 36 years old and divorced with two dependents.
+In her supporting financial affidavit, Plaintiff indicates she is 36 years old and single with two dependents.
 (Doc.
 2-1, sealed, at 1-2.)
-He does not, however, indicate the amount of monthly support he provides the dependents.
+According to her affidavit, however, she does not provide any monthly financial support for her dependents.
 (Id., at 2.)
-Plaintiff is currently unemployed and lists no prior employment.
-He lists a small amount for monthly Social Security benefits.
+Plaintiff is currently unemployed and lists a prior employer other than Defendant in this case.
+She did receive a small amount of monthly Welfare benefits for three months.
 (Id., at 4.)

-Plaintiff does not own any real property or an automobile.
+Plaintiff does not own any real property, but does own a fairly new automobile for which she owes a significant monthly payment.
 (Id., at 3, 4.)
-He enumerates a monthly rent payment as well a cell phone bill.
-(Id., at 5.)
-These two amounts come within \$100 per month of equaling his Social Security benefit.
-He lists no cash on hand or bank accounts.
+She does not have am monthly rent payment, but does list grocery expense, her car payment, and a sizeable monthly payment to "Capitol One Credit," which the Court surmises is a credit card.
+(Id., at 5, 6.)
+She lists no cash on hand or bank accounts.
 (Id., at 4.)
-He also has a large amount itemized as a "fed loan."
-(Id., at 5.)
-He has not, however, filed for bankruptcy.
+She has not filed for bankruptcy.
 (Id., at 6.)